-The bill amends the Social Welfare Act of 1939, specifically section 46, to update the governance structure and operational procedures of county social services boards in Michigan.
+The bill amends the Social Welfare Act of 1939, specifically section 46, to update the governance structure of county social services boards in Michigan.
 It establishes that the administration of the county department is vested in a board of three members, who must be individuals residing within the county and appointed for three-year terms.
 The bill specifies that two members are to be appointed by the county board of commissioners, while one member is appointed by the director of health and human services.
-It also clarifies the process for filling vacancies and mandates that the board must conduct its business in compliance with the Open Meetings Act and the Freedom of Information Act.
+Additionally, it clarifies the process for filling vacancies and mandates that members must take an oath of office.

 Statutes affected: Senate Introduced Bill: 400.46